-This article presents a new algorithm for African vulture particle swarm optimization that optimizes dynamic load balancing by considering cost, resource use, and response time.
-By employing this technique, you may balance job preferences, boost the throughput of the virtual machines, and disperse the load among them by adjusting the waiting times for complicated tasks.
+This article presents a new algorithm for African vulture particle swarm optimization that takes into account the cost, response time, and resource utilization in order to optimize dynamic load balancing.
+Using this method, you can increase the throughput of your virtual machines, distribute the load among the virtual machines, and maintain the balance of task preferences by adjusting the waiting times for complicated tasks.